-Maintaining the Guidebook is the responsibility of the TFEIP (8).
+Maintaining the technical content of the Guidebook is the responsibility of the TFEIP (9).
 It is published by the EEA.

-1.6.1 Mandate of the sectoral expert panels of the TFEIP
+1.6.1 Mandate of the expert panels of the Task Force on Emission Inventories and Projections

 The expert panels are ad hoc groups established by the TFEIP.
-There are currently three sectoral expert panels:
+There are currently four expert panels: